 Ecological Consultancy Services

-Maybe your local planning authority has asked you to do a bat survey when you had already submitted your planning application.
+Maybe your local planning authority has asked you for a Phase 1 (or 'Extended' Phase 1) or other type of ecology survey when you had already submitted your planning application.

 We would be more than happy to discuss your project with you and send you a no-obligation quote for our services.
 You can simply fill in the form on this page (or our contacts page), or email us at [email protected].
 If you include any photos or plans of your project when you submit the form or with your email, we can get a better idea of the likely level of work and costs.

-And if you are unsure about anything, we are always happy to chat about bats and planning!
+And if you are unsure about anything, we are always happy to chat about ecology and planning!